Life and Death: Twilight Reimagined: Plot

-Even though Beau never had many friends in Phoenix, he quickly attracts attention at his new school, and is quickly befriended by several students.
+Even though Beau never had many friends in Phoenix, he attracts attention at his new school, and is befriended by several students.
 Much to his dismay, several girls in the school compete for Beau's attention.

 As Beau walks into biology class, a fan blows his scent towards Edythe Cullen.
 Beau sits next to Edythe on his first day of school, but she seems repulsed by him, hurting his feelings in the process.
 She disappears for a few days, but warms up to Beau upon her return; their newfound relationship is interrupted after Beau is nearly crushed by a van in the school parking lot.
 Edythe saves Beau, stopping the van with only her hand.

-During a trip to La Push, Beau tricks a family friend, Julie 'Jules' Black of the Quileute tribe, into telling him the local tribal legends and he finds out why, although the Cullens have lived in Forks for two years, they have never really been accepted by the townsfolk.
+During a trip to La Push, Beau tricks a family friend, Julie 'Jules' Black of the Quileute tribe, into telling him the local tribal legends and he finds out why, although Edythe and her family, the Cullens, have lived in Forks for two years, they have never really been accepted by the townsfolk.
 Julie mentions the Cullens, and says that most of the reservation believes that they are vampires, though she doesn't think so.
-During a trip to Port Angeles, Edythe rescues him again, this time from a band of gangsters intent on killing him.
+During a trip to Port Angeles, Edythe rescues Beau again, this time from a band of gangsters intent on killing him.
 Beau asks her if what Julie said about her family is true.
-Edythe admits that she and her family are vampires, but says that she and her family only drink animal blood to keep themselves from turning into the monsters, unlike other vampires.
+Edythe admits that she and her family are vampires, but says that she and her family only drink animal blood to keep themselves from turning into monsters, unlike other vampires.

 Edythe and Beau's relationship grows over time and they fall in love.
 Their foremost problem is that to Edythe, Beau's scent is a hundred times more potent than any other human's, making Edythe struggle to resist her desire to kill him.
 However, despite this, they manage to stay together safely for a while.